biotaphy/tutorials/_sphinx_config/tutorial/w8_build_pam.rst

 used as input for computations in the Step 4.

 --------------------------------
-Step 4: Calculate statistics for a PAM
+Step 4: Calculate statistics for PAM
 --------------------------------

-Now that a grid has been built, and a PAM has been populated by intersecting species distribution models with the grid, and the PAM has had all the empty rows and columns trimmed, we calculate biogeographic statistics on that PAM.
+Now that the grid has been built, a PAM has been defined by intersecting species distribution models with the grid, and the PAM has had all the empty rows and columns trimmed, we can calculate biogeographic statistics on that PAM.

 Input: Script parameter file
 ******************************************